Nelleke20/service.housescraper/README.md

 ##### Getting started
-1. create: venv, screenshot folder
+1. create a venv and a screenshot folder
 2. create .secrets.yaml with:
         [name]
         emailadres: [emailadres]